The Writing Life

 Connect with other writers (and editors)

-Links to online writers groups, critique groups, and communities
+Links to writers groups, critique groups, and communities (some online)

 Absolute Write (MacAllister Stone's Water Cooler, where writers exchange tips, share experiences)